 If you believe you should be compensated for injuries sustained in an accident, please contact our team to double-check your options.

-Exceptions To The 3-Year Car Accident Claim Time Limit
+Are There Exceptions To The 3-Year Car Accident Claim Time Limit?

-Although the law is quite clear that you must claim for personal injuries from a car accident within 3-years, there are some scenarios that mean the limitation period could be extended.
-We’ll explain these over the next few sections of our guide.
+Although the law is quite clear on time limits, some scenarios can mean the limitation period could be extended.
+We’ll explain these over the next few sections.

 Time Limits For Claims Involving Children Injured In A Car Accident

-Legally, a child cannot represent themselves in legal proceedings.
+Understandably, a child cannot represent themselves in legal proceedings.
 This would seem to put them at an unfair advantage if the 3-year rule were to be applied.
-Importantly, if a child is injured in a car accident, their limitation period will not begin until they turn 18 years old (so they must claim before they are 21 years old).
+Therefore, if a child is injured in a car accident, their limitation period will not begin until they turn 18 years old.

-However, it is possible for a parent, guardian or responsible adult to become the child’s litigation friend and begin the claims process at any point before the child’s 18th birthday.
+However, a parent, guardian or responsible adult could become the child’s litigation friend and begin the claims process at any point before the child’s 18th birthday.
 By doing so, the child could be compensated for their injuries before they become an adult.

 Time Limits For Claimants With Diminished Mental Capacity